How to Know If You're in Perimenopause

 Eating a balanced diet is crucial to helping your body obtain the nutrients it needs to regulate its many systems.
 Perimenopausal women, especially, need a variety of nutrients like protein, calcium, Vitamin D, and Vitamin K to help promote muscle and bone health.
 Antioxidant-rich foods can help women protect their immune and heart health.
 Staying hydrated can also help perimenopausal women better tackle certain symptoms like hot flashes, headaches, and even digestion problems.

-Having a regular exercise routine can also help alleviate some of your perimenopausal symptoms.
-It can also help you reduce insomnia and fall asleep more easily, strengthen muscles, and even help encourage bone tissue growth, which can lower the risk of developing serious osteoporosis in the future.
+Having a regular exercise routine can help alleviate some of your perimenopausal symptoms.
+It may also help you reduce insomnia and fall asleep more easily, strengthen muscles, and even help encourage bone tissue growth, which can lower the risk of developing serious osteoporosis in the future.